Pet Dental Care & Treatment in Flagstaff

 Daily brushing is recommended and works best, but it may not always be possible.
 Several times a week can be effective.
 You’ll find that dogs are generally more receptive and easier than cats.
 This is where proper training is important.
 Brushing at home does not decrease the need for annual dental cleanings and exams from a veterinarian.

-If your pet is a pain when it comes to brushing, there are certain foods and treats that can also be helpful (both dog and cat dental care products are available).
+If your pet is difficult to brush their teeth, there are certain foods and treats that can also be helpful (both dog and cat dental care products are available).
 The Veterinary Oral Health Council (VOHC) offers an extensive list of acceptable treats for supplemental dental care

 • Feed them quality food